 Wildlife & environment

-But while it is true that a flight to Buenos Aires or Ushuaia or Antarctica will contribute to climate change, so will every other flight you take, every car journey you make and every bit of food you eat that has travelled from a distant farm.
-They all contribute to the melting of polar ice, and they all, also, contribute to the altered rainfalls, drought and hurricanes across the world as a whole.
-So, it is wrong to link your link your Antarctic flights exclusively with the melting poles – and it is equally wrong to ignore all the other carbon emissions you create when thinking about how to reduce your impact on Antarctica.
+But while it is true that a flight to Buenos Aires, Ushuaia or Antarctica will contribute to the climate crisis, so will every other flight you take, every car journey you make and every bit of food you eat that has travelled from a distant farm.
+They all contribute to the melting of polar ice, and they all also contribute to the altered rainfalls, drought and hurricanes across the world as a whole.
+So it is wrong to link your Antarctic flights exclusively with the melting poles – and it is equally wrong to ignore all the other carbon emissions you create when thinking about how to reduce your impact on Antarctica.

-This leads us to the dilemma that every traveler to the Poles faces.
-There is no easy alternative to flying, and – unlike other choices we can make in our lives (choosing renewable energy over fossil fuels, Fairtrade over regular coffee, organic over mass-produced fruit) - there is no magic low carbon aviation fuel available.
+This leads us to the dilemma that every traveler to the poles faces.
+There is no easy alternative to flying and – unlike other choices we can make in our lives (choosing renewable energy over fossil fuels, Fairtrade over regular coffee, and local over shipped-in food) – there is no magic low carbon aviation fuel available right now.

 What you can do

-So if you do decide to go, perhaps the question is: what changes can you make in your life to reduce your carbon footprint and lobby for effective global regulation of carbon?
+But for now, if you do decide to go to Antarctica, perhaps the most pressing question is: what changes can you make in your life to reduce your carbon footprint and lobby for effective global regulation of carbon?

 What you can do

-Ensure your tour operator is registered with IAATO (all responsibletravel.com’s Antarctic suppliers are) and most of the work is done for you.
-Your operator should send you comprehensive trip notes before your expedition begins – and once on board, guides will explain the various rules and regulations associated with Antarctic travel.
-Strict as this may sound, most visitors find it fascinating, and are keen to do their bit to protect the environment.
+Ensure your tour operator is registered with IAATO (all of our partners who run our vacations are) and most of the work is done for you.
+They should send you comprehensive trip notes before your expedition begins – and once on board, guides will explain the various rules and regulations associated with Antarctic travel.
+Strict as this may sound, most visitors find it fascinating and are keen to do their bit to protect the environment.